Ultimate Fighting Championship controversies: Fighter pay and medical coverage

 The UFC maintains that its fighters are independent contractors, not employees, and therefore lack the right to unionize under federal law.
 Sports agent Jeff Borris said, "if you analyze the situation, they're employees.
 [The UFC] tells them when to fight, where to fight, and whom to fight.
 They tell them what they can wear [...] and also prevent them from fighting for other promotions."
 A 2020 poll conducted by The Athletic found that out of 170 mixed martial artists, 79.4% said they were in favor of organizing in a way comparable to the professional unions and associations in other sports.
 According to Borris, the UFC is against unionization because "They would have to fund things like medical insurance and pensions, share in the licensing and other revenue streams that they don't want to do."
 The UFC has "vigorously opposed" the efforts of Markwayne Mullin to expand the Muhammad Ali Boxing Reform Act, which helps protect fighters' interests from promoters, to cover mixed martial artists, including by paying lobbyists.

 Because they are labeled independent contractors, the UFC does not provide long-term health insurance to its fighters.
 For years, the company only formally offered medical benefits to fighters on its active roster who suffered immediate injuries as a result of fights.
 Raimondi wrote that this is another reason UFC fighters go into their matches with injuries; to make it seem as if the injury occurred during the bout, as otherwise the fighter has to pay out of pocket.
 In May 2011, coverage of injuries occurring during training camps for UFC fights were added to the company's policy.
 The UFC does not offer a pension plan for fighters dealing with injuries after they retire from competition.

 The UFC has policies that indirectly limit a fighter's financial opportunities.
 UFC contracts have exclusivity provisions, meaning the fighter can not compete in other MMA organizations or even other sports while under contract.
 This specific provision is partly the source of a civil lawsuit brought against the UFC by several of its former fighters that alleges the company exercises monopoly and monopsony power in violation of the Sherman Antitrust Act.
-(See Zuffa#Class action lawsuits).
+(See Ultimate Fighting Championship#Class action lawsuits).
 Since 2014, the UFC has had deals with specific apparel companies to exclusively provide uniforms that all fighters must wear, limiting the sponsorship opportunities of its athletes.
-Scott Coker, president of rival promotion Bellator MMA, stated, "they’re independent contractors.
+Scott Coker, president of rival promotion Bellator MMA, stated, "they're independent contractors.
 How they're forced to wear a uniform, to this day, still baffles me.
 It should be against the labor laws or something."
 Before implementing uniforms, the UFC had a "sponsor tax" requiring businesses to pay them a fee before their logos could be placed on a fighter's apparel.